School of Society and Culture

 • Introduce you to supportive and accessible academic staff in a welcoming community.

-• Immerse you in an academic environment offering a wide range of field trips, access to free cultural events through The Arts Institute, student-led magazines, internships and extra-curricular work experiences.
+• Immerse you in an academic environment offering a wide range of field trips, access to free cultural events through our The Arts & Culture programme student-led magazines, internships and extra-curricular work experiences.

 • Give you access to state-of-the-art facilities, library and learning resources on our city-centre campus.